Optimal Instrument Selection using Bayesian Model Averaging for Model Implied Instrumental Variable Two Stage Least Squares Estimators

-where $\mathbf{y}$ is a stacked vector $[\mathbf{y}_1,\mathbf{y}_2,\mathbf{x}_2 ]'$ of length $N$ containing observations from the $J$ equations.
-Each equation indexes $N_{j}$ observations, for a total of $N=\sum^{J}_{j=1}N_{j}$. $\mathbf{Z}$ is a block-diagonal matrix where each $\mathbf{Z}_{j}$ is a $N_{j} \times R_{j} +1$ matrix containing $\mathrm{N}_{j}$ observations on $R_{j}$ regressors and a column of ones.
-These regressors in $\mathbf{Z}_j$ can contain a mix of both endogenous and exogenous variables.
-To simplify exposition, we assume that all regressors in $\mathbf{Z}_j$ are correlated with equation error.
-Lastly $\mathbf{u}$ is a stacked vector of length $N$ containing the composite disturbance vectors for each of the $J$ equations.
-The difficulty in estimating the structural coefficients in this system of equations, $\mathbf{\theta}$, results from the composite disturbance term $\mathbf{u}$ which will generally have a nonzero correlation with variables in $\mathbf{Z}$.
+where $Y$ is a stacked vector $[Y_1,Y_2,U_2 ]'$ of length $n$ containing observations from the $J$ equations.
+Each equation indexes $n_{j}$ observations, for a total of $n=\sum^{J}_{j=1}n_{j}$. $\mathbf{X}$ is a block-diagonal matrix where each $\mathbf{X}_{j}$ is a $n_{j} \times p_{j} +1$ matrix containing $\mathrm{n}_{j}$ observations on $p_{j}$ regressors and a column of ones.
+These regressors in $\mathbf{X}_j$ can contain a mix of both endogenous and exogenous variables.
+To simplify exposition, we assume that all regressors in $\mathbf{X}_j$ are correlated with equation error (i.e. endogenous).
+The inclusion of exogenous variables does not impact how endogenous variables are treated at the first level of analysis, so they can be safely excluded from this exposition.
+Lastly $\mathbf{v}$ is a stacked vector of length $n$ containing the composite disturbance vectors for each of the $J$ equations.
+The difficulty in estimating the structural coefficients in this system of equations, $\boldsymbol{\theta}$, results from the composite disturbance term $\mathbf{v}$ which will generally have a nonzero correlation with variables in $\mathbf{X}$.
 For this reason OLS will not be a consistent estimator of $\boldsymbol{\theta}$ \citep{Bollen1996}.
-However, the 2SLS estimator does provide an attractive alternative.\\
+However, the 2SLS estimator provides an attractive alternative.\\

+Typically, researchers using instrumental variable techniques are forced to find ``auxillary instruments'' from outside of the model.
+Researchers can often find themselves in a situation where they have an outcome and covariates in mind, but fear that one or more of the covariates are correlated with the equation error.
+To address this researchers are forced to look outside the models for instrumental variables that are correlated with the covariates but uncorrelated with the equation disturbance.
+This can be a daunting task that has discouraged researchers from using instruments.
+A major advantage of the MIIV framework is that instruments are identified at the equation level from the hypothesized model specification itself \citep{Bollen2004}.
+In fact, methods for determining valid MIIVs for each equation in a hypothesized SEM have been detailed \citep[p.
+114][]{Bollen1996} and algorithms for automatically elaborating all the MIIVs for a given model are available in the \texttt{MIIVsem} R package \citep{miivsem} which implements these procedures. \\